mike-goodwin/owasp-threat-dragon/README.md

 - **GitHub:** Client ID, Client Secret and Session Signing Key
 - **Azure Table Storage:** Account Name and Storage Access Key

-Start by setting the GitHub environment variables on the server by using;
+Start by setting the GitHub environment variables on the server by using the following in OSX or Linux;

-> `export GITHUB_CLIENT_ID=ABCABCABCABC`
+`export GITHUB_CLIENT_ID=ABCABCABCABC`
-> `export GITHUB_CLIENT_SECRET=DEFDEFDEFDEF`
+`export GITHUB_CLIENT_SECRET=DEFDEFDEFDEF`
-> `export SESSION_SIGNING_KEY=GHIGHIGHIGHI`
+`export SESSION_SIGNING_KEY=GHIGHIGHIGHI`

->
+Or the following in Windows;

+`set GITHUB_CLIENT_ID=ABCABCABCABC`
+`set GITHUB_CLIENT_SECRET=DEFDEFDEFDEF`
+`set SESSION_SIGNING_KEY=GHIGHIGHIGHI`

-> Once a user is signed into the application, their session information contains an OAuth access token with
-> write access to their GitHub repos.
+Once a user is signed into the application, their session information contains an OAuth access token with write access to their GitHub repos.
 For security, this is encrypted before storage in the session.
-The
-> session encryption supports multiple keys so that they can be expired without any interruption to the
+The session encryption supports multiple keys so that they can be expired without any interruption to the running application.
-> running application.
 The primary key is always used for encryption.
-Retired keys can be kept available for
-> decrypting existing sessions.
+Retired keys can be kept available for decrypting existing sessions.
 Once all sessions are using the new primary key (typically this will be around > 60 minutes maximum), the old one can be safely removed.
 The keys are stored as a JSON string in  the
-> `SESSION_ENCRYPTION_KEYS` environment variable.
+`SESSION_ENCRYPTION_KEYS` environment variable.
 For example:

->
-> `[{\"isPrimary\": true, \"id\": 0, \"value\": \"abcdef\"}, {\"isPrimary\": false, \"id\": 1, \"value\": \"ghijkl\"}]`
+`[{\"isPrimary\": true, \"id\": 0, \"value\": \"abcdef\"}, {\"isPrimary\": false, \"id\": 1, \"value\": \"ghijkl\"}]`

 As described earlier in this document, along with GitHub, Threat Dragon also uses Azure Table Storage for the session store via [connect-azuretables](https://www.npmjs.com/package/connect-azuretables).
 To make this work, the following Azure environment variables need to be configured in addition to the GitHub ones.
-Perform the following on the server;
+Perform the following on the server (OSX/Linux);

-> `export AZURE_STORAGE_ACCOUNT=JKLJKLJKLJKL`
+`export AZURE_STORAGE_ACCOUNT=JKLJKLJKLJKL`
-> `export AZURE_STORAGE_ACCESS_KEY=MNOMNOMNOMNO`
+`export AZURE_STORAGE_ACCESS_KEY=MNOMNOMNOMNO`

->
+Or if on Windows;

+`set AZURE_STORAGE_ACCOUNT=JKLJKLJKLJKL`
+`set AZURE_STORAGE_ACCESS_KEY=MNOMNOMNOMNO`

-> See the [connect-azuretables](https://www.npmjs.com/package/connect-azuretables) documentation for more options.
+See the [connect-azuretables](https://www.npmjs.com/package/connect-azuretables) documentation for more options.

 **For Development and Proof of Concept Scenarios Only:** *If you don't want to use Azure Table Storage you can set the `SESSION_STORAGE`environment variale to `local`.
 Threat Dragon will then use the express-session in-memory session store.
 As [mentioned in the express-session docs](https://github.com/expressjs/session)